microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraPolicy.md

 This example demonstrated how to receive policy with specific ID.

-- `Id` parameter specifies the policy ID.
+- `Id` parameter specifies the unique policy ID, which you want to receive.
+In this example, `bbbbbbbb-1111-2222-3333-cccccccccccc` represents the ID of the policy.

 ### Example 3: Get a top one policy